 Acne can come in many different forms including pimples, blackheads, whiteheads, nodules and cysts.
 They most commonly appear on the face, chest, back, shoulders, upper arms and neck.
 Both men and women can get acne anywhere, though men are more prone to getting acne on their back, called ‘bacne’.
-Wherever the acne occurs it can be very embarrassing and severely affect your self-confidence, which is why you need to look for treatments that can help.
+Wherever the acne occurs it can be very embarrassing and severely affect your self-confidence, which is why you need to look for acne and scar treatments that can help.

 About Acne Scars